ibexa/documentation-developer/docs/pim/pim_guide.md

 Product attributes help you to create products with detailed, complicated specification.
 Thanks to this, you can create product variants based on multiple product attributes that include different information about a product.
-Additionally, product attributes are collected in groups so they are easier to manage.
+Additionally, product attributes are collected in groups so they're easier to manage.

 ![Multiple attribute types](img/product_attribute_types.png)